 Unfortunately, there’s only so much you can do to prepare for dental emergencies.
 Many times, these happen because of accidents and injuries you never saw coming.
 However, you can make a dental emergency kit to help make these situations less problematic.
 The kit should have a small, sealable container; some sterile gauze; a small bottle of water; some non-aspirin pain relievers; and a piece of paper with our name, address, and phone number.

-Again, call us immediately at 602-842-6504 if you are having a dental emergency.
+Again, call our Phoenix, AZ dental office immediately at 602-842-6504 if you are having a dental emergency.
 The sooner we hear from you, the faster we can help you.